rajendra627/k8s-bootcamp/ingress/README.md

 ## Example ##

-We will deploy two versions of our pod-details api and deploy two different ingress objects.
-One that routes based on host, and the other by path.
+We will deploy two versions of our pod-details api and deploy two different ingress objects - one that routes based on host, and the other by path.
 See [./create-ingress-example.sh](create-ingress-example.sh) for how to deploy the example.

 *Note:  The nginx ingress controller accesses the API Server to read resources.
 Hence, it must be authorized to access the API Server.